DhruvBavaliya13/Web-Development/README.md

 ## 🛠️ Technologies Used

-- *HTML5*: For structuring web conte.
+- *HTML5*: For structuring web content.
-- *CSS3*: For styling and layout desig.
+- *CSS3*: For styling and layout design.
-- *JavaScript*: For interactive functionaliti.
+- *JavaScript*: For interactive functionalities.

 ## 🚀 Getting Started